chatwork/charts/raw/README.md

 This chart was copied from [helm/charts](https://github.com/helm/charts/tree/master/incubator/raw) because it is no longer updated.

 This software includes the work that is distributed in the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0).
-# ⚠️ Repo Archive Notice

-As of Nov 13, 2020, charts in this repo will no longer be updated.
-For more information, see the Helm Charts [Deprecation and Archive Notice](https://github.com/helm/charts#%EF%B8%8F-deprecation-and-archive-notice), and [Update](https://helm.sh/blog/charts-repo-deprecation/).

 # incubator/raw